 Martin Collins, focusing on the Prophet Habakkuk, whose name means "one who embraces" or "one who clings," suggests that a major theme of the Book of Habakkuk is the importance of clinging to God regardless of the vicissitudes of life. . . .

-Most Bible students are not familiar with the prophet Hananiah—or perhaps he should be called a false prophet.
-In his interactions with Jeremiah, a true prophet of God, Hananiah made a significant mistake: prophesying good when God had called for destruction.
-David Grabbe explains that, while God's will is to do good—eventually—the timing of matters makes all the difference.
+Hananiah made a significant mistake: prophesying good when God had called for destruction.
+While God's will is for good, the timing makes all the difference.

 The northern tribes of Israel, having rejected Davidic rule, chose Jeroboam as their king, and he soon led the Northern Kingdom into apostasy.
-Charles Whitaker shows that after just over 200 years, Israel fell to Assyria, and it people were taken captive and transported to Media.
-Judah lasted about a century and a half longer, falling to Babylon in 585 BC.
+Charles Whitaker shows that after just over 200 years, Israel fell to Assyria, and it people were taken captive a. . .

 The BIBLE—Superstition or AUTHORITY?
 Did you ever stop to PROVE whether the Bible is the divinely inspired Word of God?